apache/maven-site/src/site/markdown/maven-jsr330.md

 org.apache.maven.lifecycle.profiler.internal.DefaultTimer
 ```

-Enumerating the implementations means that no classpath scanning is required to find them which keeps Maven's startup time fast.
+Enumerating the implementations means that no classpath scanning is required to find them, which keeps Maven's
+startup time fast.
 Note that our container is configured by default to only use the index.
-While this keeps things fast, if you use JSR-330 components in dependencies that do not contain an index those implementations will currently not be discovered.
-This is a compromise that is reasonable given Maven is a command-line tool where startup speed is important.
+While this keeps things fast,
+if you use JSR-330 components in dependencies that do not contain an index, those implementations will currently
+not be discovered.
+This is a compromise that is reasonable given Maven is a command-line tool where startup speed
+is important.

 ## How to use JSR330 in extensions

 Let's take a look at an example extension.
-We'll take a look at the POM, and a little bit of the implementation so you can get an idea of how JSR-330 extensions work.
+We'll take a look at the POM, and a little bit of the implementation
+so you can get an idea of how JSR-330 extensions work.
 Really it's just a simple JSR-330 components.
-If you want to look at the full implementation you can find it [here][tesla-profiler] on Github.
+If you want to look at the full implementation, you can find it [here][tesla-profiler] on Github.

 Ok so let's take a look at the POM:

 ```
 <?xml version="1.0"?>